joaocbpinho/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 ## C.1.
 Functional requirements
 - Display a list of available sports fields for booking.
-- Send notifications to users about booking confirmations.
+- Send notifications to users about the booking confirmation.
-- Cost splitting among all participants.
+- Cost splitting with all participants.
+- Filter the fields by facility.
-- Deposit required if cancellation occurs within 24 hours before the booking.
+- Deposit in case of cancellation 24/48 hours before the booking.
-- Dedicated space for sports complex administrators.
+- Admin space for sports complex managers.
+- Cancel the reservation in 5 hours if no confirmation from the clients.

 ## C.2.
 Non-functional requirements
-- The application must be available 24/7.
+- The application must function 24/7.
+- The application must have a secure payment system.
-- The application must be responsive and fast.
+- The application must be compatible with various devices, such as smartphones, tablets, and desktops.
+- User data, including payment information, should be encrypted and stored securely.

 ---
 [Back to main Logbook Page](hci_logbook.md)